PlacidSerene/College-Analysis/README.md

 ## College Analysis

 This dashboard allows you to explore 1500+ colleges in the United States.
-Data was collected from CollegeScorecard API and Census API The dashboard will cover:
+Data was collected from CollegeScorecard API and Census API.
+This dashboard will cover:

 1. The quick overview of William Jessup University tuition (the school which the author currently attends)